Lexa Roséan

-Lexa Roséan (born May 1958), is an American writer, dancer and psychoanalyst as well as a Wiccan high priestess in the neo-Gardnerian Minoan tradition.
+Lexa Roséan (born May 1958), is an American writer, dancer and licensed psychoanalyst as well as a Wiccan high priestess in the neo-Gardnerian Minoan tradition.
 She lives in New York City.

 Also known as the Supermarket Sorceress, she was voted "Best Witch in NYC" by The Village Voice in 2005.
 As a lecturer and pagan writer she has authored and published eight books on spellcraft, Wicca, astrology, and Tarot (four of which have been translated into German, Polish and Russian).

-In 2015, Roséan completed her master's degree in Psychoanalysis and is currently an advanced certificate candidate at a psychoanalytic institute in New York City.
+In 2015, Roséan completed her master's degree in Psychoanalysis and in 2022, certification at a psychoanalytic institute in New York City.

 Early life

 Originally from Miami, Roséan also grew up in Colorado.
 Her family became "baalat teshuva" (meaning: to return to the faith) and joined the Orthodox Hasidic community.
 It was then that Roséan also became actively interested in Kabbalah – the study of which was forbidden to women.
 At age 15, she came out as a lesbian and was officially excommunicated by a Beis Din (council of Rabbis).

 In 1976 she moved to New York City, New York, to attend the Stern College for Women at Yeshiva University, which she graduated with a B. A. in English and Communications in 1980.
 As part of her studies, she worked as an intern from 1976 to 1982 at the Actors Studio where she studied with Lee Strasberg, Shelley Winters and Ellen Burstyn.